michaelhartmayer/scratchdog/SPEC.md

             * 2.4.7.1.
 Has a "Back" button
             * 2.4.7.2.
 Has an "Apply" button
     * 2.5.
 Main Menu Music
         * 2.5.1.
-Plays the main menu song, which is /audio/falling-falling-falling.mp3
+Plays the main menu song, which is /audio/intro.mp3
         * 2.5.2.
 Music fades in over 1 second
         * 2.5.3.
 When Play is pressed the song fades out over 1 second
+        * 2.5.4.
+Audio assets are only requested once from the network
 * 3. Game Screen
     * 3.1.
 The screen fades in from black
     * 3.2.
 The HUD is displayed